 One of the funds’ policy suppliers, Texas-based Life Partners, went bankrupt in 2015.
 Earlier this year, Vagnozzi wrote to investors who had bought funds built upon the Texas company’s policies and acknowledged problems.

 “It goes without saying,” he said, “I apologize for how poorly this fund has performed.”

 Coventry First replaced Life Partners as lead policy supplier.
 Even so, some more recent investors have also complained that policies have not paid off as expected.

-The Edelson firm fielded an earlier federal RICO lawsuit, Caputo vs. Vagnozzi, in Delaware last summer on behalf of a Pennsylvania couple who had invested in Par.
-That suit, solely focused on Par Funding investments, has been frozen in place until the SEC action is resolved.
+The Edelson firm filed an earlier federal RICO lawsuit, Caputo vs. Vagnozzi, in Delaware last summer on behalf of a Pennsylvania couple who had invested in Par.
+That suit, solely focused on Par Funding investments, has been frozen until the SEC action is resolved.
 A third RICO lawsuit, which seeks class-action status, has also been filed in Florida.